galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 {:.no_toc}

 * This is a short introduction to the Galaxy user interface - the web page that you interact with.
-* We will cover key tasks in Galaxy: uploading files, using tools, and viewing histories.
+* We will cover key tasks in Galaxy: uploading files, using tools, viewing histories, and running workflows.

 > ### Agenda
 > 1. TOC